dilawar/rallpacks/README.md

 rallpacks
 =========

-Rallpacks in moose.

 See the original Rallpacks [here](http://genesis-sim.org/node/127).
-The original rallpacks is modified so that it compiles with modern gcc.
+Original rallpacks is available in directory ./rallpack1.1 but modified so that it compiles with modern gcc.

 This is still a work in progress.
-As soon as this notice is removed, you can use it.
+We are using [moose](http://moose.ncbs.res.in) simulator.